Commitment to Safety • Reliable Results

 Scanning concrete to identify hazards before drilling

 In Anaheim, CA, Penhall performed concrete scanning so the contractor could perform core drilling in 5 areas within a building.
-Each area to be scanned were on an 8″ thick concrete slab.
-Consequently, the analyst identified the hazards, so the drilling was done in safe and timely manner.
+Each area was on an 8″ thick concrete slab.
+Consequently, the analyst identified the hazards, so the client could drill in safe and timely manner.

 Determine the thickness of the concrete slab

 At another location in Anaheim, CA, Penhall inspected six different areas for obstructions.
-12″ x 12′ areas were to be scanned prior to core drilling.
+The analyst scanned two 12″ x 12′ areas prior to core drilling.
 As a result, our analysts were able to thoroughly survey the concrete slab at depths that varied between 10″ and 12″.

 Before drilling, be sure to scan for any potential hazards